guteingenieur/banking-application/README.md

 # Banking Application - REST API with Spring Boot

 ## Overview
-This project is a robust Banking Application developed using **Spring Boot**, **Spring Data JPA (Hibernate)**, and **MySQL**.
+This project is a simple Banking Application developed using **Spring Boot**, **Spring Data JPA (Hibernate)**, and **MySQL**.
 It provides essential banking functionalities, allowing users to manage their bank accounts through a RESTful API.
 The application is designed to be scalable, maintainable, and secure.

 ## Key Features
 - **Create Bank Account**: Allows users to seamlessly create new bank accounts with required validation.